manasi1031/Simply-swimming/README.md

 - I want to know where the swimming class is located.
 - I want to know the hours that the location is open.
 - I want to see what kind of courses the swimming class offers.
-- I want to be able to book an appointment.
+- I want to be able to make a booking.
-- I want to be able to cancel an appointment.
+- I want to be able to cancel an booking.
 - I want to know a bit more about the company / trainers.
 - I want to be able to contact the company with random questions.
-- I want to get a confirmation email with my appointment time.
+- I want to get a confirmation email with my booking time.

 ##### Site Owner:

 - I want to show where the swimming class is located.
 - I want to let people see the courses we offer.
-- I want to make it easy for customer to make an appointment.
+- I want to make it easy for customer to make an booking.
 - I want to get an email when someone makes a new booking.
-- I want to be able to confirm appointments.
+- I want to be able to confirm bookings.
-- I want to be able to cancel appointments.
+- I want to be able to cancel bookings.
-- I want to be able to change an appointment date.
+- I want to be able to change an booking date.
 - I want to have a clear overview of the customers details.
 - I want to be able to get email from customers through a contact form with any random questions.